ome/openmicroscopy/docs/install/VM/README.md

 	e.g. ``$ bash omerovm.sh omero-vm`` to build a VM named omero-vm

-8. This should take roughly 8-15 minutes to complete depending upon your machine so go and grab a coffee
+8. This should take roughly 8-15 minutes to complete depending upon your machine.

 9. When you see the message "All Done!" you should be able to either:
  	1. Start an OMERO client such as OMERO.insight and connect to your VM